Quar/SPLANG/README.md

 The `./ranal` folder contains R scripts to analyze benchmark results and generate plots.

 The `./result` folder contains scripts to parse benchmark results stored in .Rdata to CSVs.

+## Example Workflow Using SPLANG

+An example workflow using SPLANG can be found under the `./workflow` folder.